 Yes.
 In addition to complying with Nevada laws on security deposit limits and how (and when) the deposit must be returned to tenants, landlords in Nevada must explain, somewhere in the lease or rental agreement, the conditions under which the landlord will refund the security deposit.

-If you want to go right to the source and look up Nevada law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Nevada Revised Statutes Annotated § § 118A.240 to 118A.250 (2020).
-To access Nevada's statutes, visit the Nevada Legislature's website, or check out the Library of Congress’s legal research site.
+If you want to go right to the source and look up Nevada law on security deposits—or if you're writing a letter to your landlord or tenant and want to cite the applicable law—the relevant statute(s) can be found at Nevada Revised Statutes Annotated sections 118A.240 to 118A.250 (2020).
+To access Nevada's statutes, visit the Nevada Legislature's website, or check out the Library of Congress's legal research site.